c2lang/documentation/documentation/docs/language/naming.md

 code.
 Currently only the first character of a name is enforced as either Upper-cased or lower-cased, depending on the type of element.

-Elements that must start with a *lower* cased character:
+Elements that must start with a *lower* case character:

 * module names
 * functions